ropensci/lingtypology/README.md

 devtools::install_github("ropensci/lingtypology")
 ```

 Sometimes installation failed because of the absence of the package `crosstalk`.
 Just install it using command `install.packages("crosstalk")`.
-Misha Voronove also said that for correct instalation on Debian some additional packages should be installed:
+Misha Voronov claim that for correct instalation on Debian some additional packages should be installed:

 ```
 apt-get install libcurl4-openssl-dev